opencypher/cypherdb/src/content/docs/developer-guide/testing-framework.md

 To avoid having to manually write test results, the test runner supports an `E2E_REWRITE_TESTS=1` mode, similar to `sqllogictest`'s [completion mode](https://www.sqlite.org/sqllogictest/doc/trunk/about.wiki).
-When turned on, the test runner switches from checking the specified output in a test file against the actual output from Kuzu to overwriting the result section for each statement in the test file.
+When turned on, the test runner switches from checking the specified output in a test file against the actual output from CypherDB to overwriting the result section for each statement in the test file.
-The mode is intended to make it easy to write new tests and also modify the existing tests if the output from Kuzu changes during development.
+The mode is intended to make it easy to write new tests and also modify the existing tests if the output from CypherDB changes during development.

 The following example run shows how the tests are rewritten automatically: